mmattel/Raspberry-Pi-Setup/home_assistant/zigbee2mqtt.md

 ## Update the Zigbee USB Gateway adapter

 This is not possible using Zigbee2MQTT, at least I have not found a way.
 When using  ConBee II, it must be done in a different way.
-A good description can be found here: [How to update ConBee/ConBee II firmware in Windows 10](https://flemmingss.com/how-to-update-conbee-conbee-ii-firmware-in-windows-10/).
+A description can be found here: [Firmware in Windows](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Update-deCONZ-manually#update-in-windows).
+Note that as far I see it, the GCFFlasher is only available in Windows as standalone program without the need for any installation.
+For Linux, there is always the need to install the deCONZ package and disable the application afterwards - just to use the flasher.

 ## Configuration